MyNameIsTrez/tiny-json-parser-in-c/README.md

-# Tiny JSON Parser in C
+# Tiny JSON parser in C

 Parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in a little over 400 lines of C, where only arrays, objects and strings are handled.